GoneDotNet/HeadsUp/readme.md

 Our first app is a clone of the popular Heads Up game, which is a fun and interactive game where players guess words based on clues given by their teammates.
 The app will feature:

+## Up Next
+* Thread Safety for game loop
+* Music?
+Sound Effects?
+* Game Summary Screen
+  * Show answers seen and what the answers were
+  * Show video recording

 ## Roadmap
 * Screens
   * Home